neondatabase/website/content/docs/data-types/date-and-time.md

     '1 month'::INTERVAL AS interval_value;
 ```

 There are also some special date/time literals that can be used in queries.
-Some on them are:
+Some of them are:

 - `epoch` - represents the Unix epoch (1970-01-01 00:00:00 UTC)
 - `infinity` - represents an infinite timestamp, greater than all other timestamps
 - `-infinity` - represents an infinite timestamp, smaller than all other timestamps